arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 ```
 ### Handle new price set

-On `PriceSet` event we run a handler to update our read model.
-This described in the configuration part.
+On the `PriceSet` event, we run a handler to update our read model.
+This is described in the configuration part.
-The `AddPriceToCatalog` handler adds new entry to the catalog and sorts the price entries by date, to keep the entries in order.
+The `AddPriceToCatalog` handler adds new price entries to the catalog and sorts them by date to keep them in order.

 ```ruby
 module Products